VincentDehaye/recommender-system-liu/CONTRIBUTING.md

 Especially

-* Never Push to Master or Development directly, only push to your personal branch or the branch for your cross-functional team.
-When you want to add something to the Development Branch do a merge request.
+* Never Push to Master directly, only push to your personal branch or the Development branch when functionality is finished.

+* Be Careful when merging, don't destroy the work of someone else.

 * To make sure your code works with all the other work done in the project, pull changes from the development branch as often as possible.

 * Write good commit messages that clearly describes what changes has been made.
-Also remember to write them in English
+Also remember to write them in English.

 * Don’t push code that doesn’t work to any other branch than your own personal one.
 We don’t want any code in development that makes other developers work crash